autc04/Retro68/README.md

 =======

 A GCC-based cross-compilation environment for 68K and PowerPC Macs.
 Why?
-Because there is no decent C++11 Compiler targetting Apple's System 6.
+Because there is no decent C++11 Compiler targeting Apple's System 6.
-If that's not a sufficient reason for you, I'm sure you will find someting more useful elsewhere.
+If that's not a sufficient reason for you, I'm sure you will find something more useful elsewhere.

 If you are crazy enough to try it out, please say hello at wolfgang.thaller@gmx.net.